 Solidarity does not always mean big, grandiose, or public action.
 One participant shared that a meaningful instance of solidarity was when their work colleague, a white male, interrupted the person who had cut them off and said, “actually, I wanted to hear what they wanted to say.”

 One participant explained how they practice solidarity through cooking with individuals of different ethnicities as a means to amplify their voices and build something collaboratively.
 Another participant expressed solidarity by creating challenging artwork to highlight issues about privilege and access.

 These are just two small examples of the multitude of ways in which solidarity can be shown, we encourage you to find your own!

-Allyship: From the New Jersey Coalition Against Sexual Assault: “The act of directly engaging in learning more information, unlearning harmful ideas, and standing in support of a group you do not belong to.”
+Allyship: From the New Jersey Coalition Against Sexual Assault: “The act of directly engaging in learning more information, unlearning harmful ideas, and being in support of a group you do not belong to.”
 Someone who self-identifies as an ally or “stands in solidarity” with others can be viewed as providing allyship.